ant-design/ant-design/docs/react/faq.en-US.md

 ### Failed propType: Invalid prop `AAA` of type `BBB` supplied to `CCC`, expected `DDD`.
 Check the render method of `EEE`.

-Please read the corresponding documentation of the `antd`'s version which you use, and make sure that you pass value with correct type to `antd`'s components,
+Please read the corresponding documentation of the `antd`'s version which you use, and make sure that you pass values with correct type to `antd`'s components,

 ### Unknown option: xxx/package.json.presets